 - A child younger than 17 is not wearing a seat belt

-If you have been in an accident recently, contact our experienced traffic collision attorney in Houston, TX for help today.
+If you have been in an accident recently, contact our experienced car crash attorney in Houston, TX for help today.

 Child Fatalities and Injury Facts

 - 1 Child Fatalities and Injury Facts